-- the petition for the PKPU covers a debt that is complex or has numerous creditors; or - the appointment is desired by the creditors representing at least half of those acknowledging the claim.
+- the petition for the PKPU covers a debt that has a complex nature or numerous creditors; or - the appointment is desired by the creditors representing at least half of those acknowledging the claim.

-The administrators must request and consider recommendations from the creditors' committee in conducting their tasks.
-The creditors' committee may give its opinion and recommendations to the administrators to assist them in conducting their tasks in the PKPU proceeding.
+The administrators must request and consider the recommendation from the creditors committee in conducting their tasks.
+The creditors' committee may give their opinion and recommendation to the administrator for assisting the administrators in conducting their tasks in the PKPU proceeding.

-The supervisory judge may appoint an expert to conduct due diligence and prepare a report concerning the condition of the debtor's estate.
+The Supervisory Judge may appoint an expert to conduct due diligence and prepare a report concerning the condition of the debtor's estate.
 Every three months following the PKPU decision, the administrator must report on the condition of the debtor's estate.

-In bankruptcy proceedings, the commercial court in the bankruptcy declaration, or in a subsequent order, may establish a provisional creditors' committee consisting of three parties selected from the known creditors for the purpose of providing advice to the receiver.
-After the claim verification is completed, the supervisory judge will form a permanent creditors' committee if this is requested and approved by the unsecured creditors in a meeting with a simple majority of the votes.
+In bankruptcy proceedings, the Commercial Court in the bankruptcy declaration, or in a subsequent order, may establish a provisional creditors' committee consisting of three parties selected from the known creditors for the purpose of providing advice to the receiver.
+After the claim verification is completed, the Supervisory Judge forms a permanent creditors' committee if requested and approved by the unsecured creditors in a meeting with simple majority votes.
 The receiver is not bound by the creditors' committee's opinion.

-The creditors' committee is entitled to request to see all books, documents and letters concerning the bankruptcy, and the receiver is obliged to provide the creditors' committee with all information being requested.
+The creditors' committee is entitled to request all books, documents and letters concerning bankruptcy to be shown and the receiver is obliged to provide to the creditors' committee all information being requested.